k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 ### Run Queries on Cassandra

-CQL queries can be run on Cassandra in the Fabric server using the **CQL** command.
+CQL queries can be run on Cassandra in the Fabric server using the **CQL** command only for select statement.

 Example: